ananya2712/Data_Ingestion_Pipeline/README.md

-# Job Data Processing Project
+# Job Data Processing

-A containerized application that processes job data from JSON files, stores it in MongoDB, uses Redis for de-duplication and provides query functionality to export the data as CSV.
+A containerized application that processes job data from JSON files, stores it in MongoDB, uses Redis for de-duplication, and provides query functionality to export the data as CSV.

 ## Project Structure